andresrokp/fireship-threejs/README.md

 # fireship-threejs

-codealong of a fireship tutorial about threejs as a proof of concept on tech grasping
+playing with threejs for proofs of concepts and tech grasp